vyomthakkar/ece470finalproject/README.md

 - Open the "ece470_sim.ttt" scene.
 - Open the file "simpleTest.py" in the Spyder IDE.
 - In the LUA command box within CoppeliaSim, run "simExtRemoteApiStart (19999)".
+- Run the simulation in Coppelia by pressing the play button.
 - In Spyder, run the "simpleTest.py" code.
 - Observe the 2D image from the vision sensor being displayed on the spyder terminal.